Mesothelioma Symposium Unifies and Informs

 Maggie Rieber and her mother, Robin Roberts, sat at a round table in the middle of a large conference room.
-In front of her was a small, yellow notepad.
+On the table in front of her was a small, lined, yellow notepad.
 Every few minutes, Maggie nodded her head and added another detail to a growing list on the page.

-“This conference is great,” Rieber said.
+“This conference is great,” she said.
 “The sessions are really interesting and I’m learning so much.”

 The 39-year-old, who attended the Mesothelioma Applied Research Foundation’s International Symposium on Malignant Mesothelioma for the first time this year, already knows quite a bit about the disease.
 In 2015, doctors diagnosed Maggie with two forms of this rare cancer: malignant pleural and pericardial mesothelioma.

 Since then, she’s been through four rounds of chemotherapy and a surgery known as pleurectomy decortication, during which doctors removed tumors in the lining of her right lung and heart.
-She came to the conference to learn more about the latest mesothelioma research and treatment options and to connect with other mesothelioma patients.
+Maggie came to the conference to learn more about the latest mesothelioma research, treatment options, and to connect with other mesothelioma patients.

 A Common Community

 Just a few tables away, Chris Ford and his wife Vicki, who was diagnosed with pleural mesothelioma in February 2018, chatted with other cancer survivors and their families.
 This was the couple’s second conference — they attended the Meso Foundation’s symposium last October in New York City.

 “The first time we were overwhelmed with too much information,” Chris said.
 “This one, we’re more involved.”

 Like Maggie, Vicki Ford’s treatment included chemotherapy and pleurectomy decortication surgery.
-She’s still recovering but has taken on the role of Volunteer Event Coordinator for the Meso Foundation, and she seems to have boundless energy.
+She’s still recovering but has taken on the role of Volunteer Event Coordinator for the Meso Foundation, and seems to have boundless energy.